-- EDC 506 Introduction to Curriculum
+EDC 506 Introduction to Curriculum Design I: Research Based Practice EDC 508 Introduction to Curriculum Design II: Effective Teaching Methods in the Content Area EDC 511 Instructional Design & Analysis of Classroom Assessment EDC 514 The Development of the Pre-Adolescent & Adolescent Learner & Implications for Teaching (for Middle or Secondary Certification) or

-Design I: Research Based Practice
+EDC 516 Childhood Development

-EDC 508 Introduction to Curriculum
+& Learning

-- EDC 508 Introduction to Curriculum
+(for Elementary Certification)

-Design II: Effective Teaching
+EDC 519 Educating the Child with

-Methods in the Content Area
+Disabilities in the Regular

-- EDC 511 Instructional Design & Analysis of Classroom Assessment
+Classroom

-- EDC 514 The Development of the Pre-Adolescent & Adolescent Learner & Implications for Teaching (for Middle or Secondary Certification)
+EDC 521 Developing Literacy Across

-- EDC 516 Childhood Development & Learning (for Elementary Certification)
+the Grades: Methods & Strategies

-- EDC 519 Educating the Child with Disabilities in the Regular Classroom
+EDC 550 Introduction to the Profession

-- EDC 521 Developing Literacy Across the Grades: Methods & Strategies
+(0.25c.u.)

-- EDC 550 Introduction to the Profession (0.25c.u.)
+EDC 553 School & Society

-- EDC 553 School & Society
+EDC 620 Clinical Practice I

-- EDC 620 Clinical Practice I
+EDC 622 Clinical Practice II (2.5 c.u.s)

-- EDC 622 Clinical Practice II (2.5 c.u.s)
+FDC (24

-- EDC 624 Clinical Practice Seminar (0.5 c.u.)
+- EDC 624 Clinical Practice Seminar - (0.5 c.u.)

 Elementary, Middle School, or Secondary School Initial Certification students may continue on to complete a Master of Arts Degree in Early Childhood Education or a Master of Arts Degree in Special Education.
-See pages 306-307 for additional course work required
+See page 313 for additional course work required

-CRITERIA FOR CONTINUATION IN THE GRADUATE CERTIFICATE IN TEACHER EDUCATION PROGRAM, FOR STUDENT TEACHING, AND FOR NEW JERSEY TEACHER CERTIFICATION
+CRITERIA FOR STUDENT TEACHING, AND FOR NEW JERSEY TEACHER CERTIFICATION

-- 1. To remain in the post baccalaureate teacher eduction program and to be eligible to student teach, students must maintain a minimum GPA of 3.0 and earn a grade of C or better in all education courses. - a.
+- 1. To be eligible to student teach, students must maintain a minimum GPA of 3.0 and earn a grade of C or better in all education courses. - a.
 Students will have their GPAs reviewed each semester. - b.
 Students who do not achieve a 3.0 GPA will be given a warning for the first semester in which their GPA is lower than required.
 After the second semester, students with a GPA below 3.0 will be asked to leave the program.
-The Chairperson of the Division of Eduction will hear student appeals. - 2.
+The Chairperson of the Division will hear student appeals. - 2.
 To student teach and become certified to teach in New Jersey, students must pass the required PRAXIS II exam for their certification area.